WorldRemit raises $40m to target 5 million customers in Africa

 As part of the expansion, WorldRemit will enable customers in Africa to transfer money to 148 countries as easily as sending an instant message, using the WorldRemit app.
 Countries in Africa which now receive remittances through WorldRemit, will become send countries.
 Most importantly, the new service will make sending money within Africa faster, easier and low cost.
 According to the World Bank, intra-Africa transfers are amongst the most expensive in the world.

-Money transfers to Africa account for more than half of WorldRemit’s total volume of transactions.
+Money transfers to Africa account for more than half of WorldRemit’s total volume of transfers.
 The company currently handles 74% of remittances to popular mobile money services across Africa like MTN, Ecocash, Tigo Pesa, Vodafone M-Pesa and Airtel Money , making it the global leader in mobile-to-mobile international money transfers.

 Ismail Ahmed, founder and CEO at WorldRemit, comments: “This new funding will fuel our growth, and help bring our service to millions more customers across the globe.
 Africa is a crucial market for us and over the next few years, we will expand our services so customers can send and receive with WorldRemit, getting the benefits of our fast, secure online service.”